 “Go on,” Batman urged.

 “Esmagon was more than my teacher.
 We became friends.
-I was orphaned at an early age, Batman, and Esmagon became a father figure to me.
-All during my years in the Corps, he was my closest friend and confidant.
+I lost my mother at an early age, Batman, and Esmagon became more of a father figure to me than my own progenitor, who was too busy running a null chamber to raise his children. (*) All during my years in the Corps, Esmagon was my closest friend and confidant.
 Indeed, I think he saw the gradual change in my outlook and subtly tried to bring me back around to his way of thinking — so subtly that I did not realize it until much later.”